 What makes an animal tough?
 Animals are considered tough for their ability to withstand harsh conditions or difficult situations.
 Often, they have a unique adaptation that allows them to take on these challenges.

 The animals on this list are considered tough for a variety of reasons – from how well they can defend themselves against larger predators to their ability to survive extreme temperatures.
-You may be surprised by which animals are considered the toughest creatures on earth!
+You may be surprised by which animals are considered the toughest creatures in the world!
 Discover why they made the list.

 Toughest Animal for Surviving Extreme Altitude: